 Though cutting ties with a partner is manageable without such agreements, companies looking at the long road ahead should prioritize the negotiation and adoption of mutually beneficial contracts.
 A carefully constructed buy-sell agreement – especially one that takes the current pandemic into account – can help avoid prolonged and costly conflict that only adds to disruption, and threatens personal relationships.

-Determine How & When a Buy-Sell Agreement is Triggered
+How a Buy-Sell Agreement is Triggered:

 When establishing a business buy-sell agreement, it’s important to determine when the agreement can be triggered.
 Mutually beneficial agreements provide both sides with the right to trigger a buyout or redemption.
 That may mean:

 - For majority partner who may not want to remain in business with a minority owner, a redemption right to repurchase the minority owner’s interest.

 - For the minority owner seeking options should it come time to leave, a put right that allows a buyout from the majority stakeholder, and the monetization of their interest in the company.

 For companies creating buy-sells during COVID-19, it may be worthwhile to explore a delayed trigger.
 This means neither side will have the right to trigger a buyout for a certain period of time – usually of a duration that would allow the company to “weather the storm” before a buyout takes place.

 In addition to how a buy-sell is triggered, parties negotiating these agreements should be mindful of when they are triggered.

 - Minority investors should seek provisions for a look back period as part of the agreement, as it will ensure they receive additional payment to compensate for the value of any advantageous sale that takes place after their ownership interest was redeemed by the majority owner, and to which they would have been entitled to had they remained an owner when the sale took place.